You're invited to come see the quilt blocks that are going up along South Carolina’s

 You'll enjoy walking the main streets to discover unique shopping and dining experiences.
-Venture beyond downtown and you'll discover even more.
-Some businesses are open on Sundays; some are closed on Mondays.
+Venture beyond downtown to fine even more.
+Some businesses are open on Sundays; a few are closed on Mondays.

 A QUILT TRAIL is comprised of quilt block designs